This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Berries: a sprinkling of plump and juicy berries cuts through the rich dark chocolate.
+Berries: serving with a sprinkling of berries cuts through the rich dark chocolate.
 I like strawberries, raspberries or pitted cherries.
 You can also opt for a fruity berry coulis.
 Bonne Maman has a lovely Cherry Compote if you want to stick with the French vibes.
 If serving to adults, cherries in kirsch work very well too.

 Here’s a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.